Atlanta Product Liability Attorneys

 personal injury lawsuit against the company that designed, manufactured, and/or sold the

 product.
-However, simply showing that you are injured will not be enough.
+However, simply showing that you are injured is not enough.
+You

-You must also be able to prove certain elements in your case in order
+must also be able to prove certain elements in your case in order to recover

 In order to file a successful product liability claim, you must be able

 to show that:

 - The product was “defective” at the time that you were injured

 - The defective condition of the product caused you to suffer harm